omertb/my-notes/git/git-notes-1.md

 $ git commit  -m "Initial Commit"
 ```

-### 4. Recovering from Commit Mistakes
+### 4. Recovering from Committed Mistakes

-Change some file and stage (git add filename) it to be committed, then commit.
+For instance, change some file and stage (git add filename) it to be committed, then commit.

 ```
 $ git add lines_deleted_some_code.py